If you need a generator that can handle more than one type of fuel, you might not know which one to choose.

-This particular generator, as implied by the name of it, puts out up to 11,500 watts of energy, which should be more than enough to power a variety of appliances simultaneously, such as televisions, refrigerators, AC units, and more.
+As implied by its name, this particular generator puts out up to 11,500 watts of energy, which should be more than enough to simultaneously power various appliances, such as televisions, refrigerators, AC units, and more.

-This generator is a bit large and heavy, but it also comes with large never-flat wheels, as well as a pulling handle to ensure maximum portability.
+This generator is a bit large and heavy, but it also comes with large never-flat wheels and a pulling handle to ensure maximum portability.

-Something you may also appreciate is the electric push start, so you don’t have to spend forever trying to get it running.
-Simply push the button and it turns on, just like that.
+One thing to appreciate about the Ford 11050W is the electric push start, so you don’t have to spend forever trying to get it running.
+Simply push the button, and it turns on, just like that.

 5. Sportsman GEN4000DF Portable Dual Fuel Generator